AppD-PS-Innovation-Practice/WindowsEventLog-appd-monitor/README.md

 ### Count ###
-QUERY_NAME|Count represents the actual number of events found.
+- QUERY_NAME | Count represents the actual number of events found.
-If will either be an integer greater than or equal to 0.
+- It will either be an integer greater than or equal to 0.
-For the count of the events found, 0 represents No events found.
+- For the count of the events found, 0 represents No events found.
-If the event query fails, the bitwise flag value of 64 will be added, but the eventcount will remain as 0.
+- If the event query fails, the bitwise flag value of 64 will be added, but the eventcount will remain as 0.